barajs/bara-example/README.md

 # Bara Example App

-This app is a simple boilerplate to show that Bara React works on cross-platform.
+Example Bara React app build on cross-platforms: Windows, Linux, MacOS, Web, Android and iOS.

 ## How to install